-The single twelve (12) month period to care for a covered service member or veteran begins on the first day the employee takes leave for this reason and ends twelve (12) months later, regardless of the twelve (12) month period established for other types of FMLA leave.
+The single twelve (12) month period to care for a covered service member or veteran begins on the first day the employee takes leave for this reason and ends twelve (12) months later, regardless of the twelve (12) month period established for other types of FML leave.

-- B. Entitlement to family medical leave for the care of a newborn child or newly adopted or foster child ends twelve (12) months from the date of birth or the placement of the foster or adopted child. - C. The one thousand two hundred fifty (1,250) hour eligibility requirement noted above does not count paid time off such as time used as vacation leave, sick leave, exchange time, personal holidays, compensatory time off or shared leave.

-- 15.2 The family medical leave entitlement period will be a rolling twelve (12) month period measured forward from the date an employee begins family medical leave.
-Each time an employee takes family medical leave during the twelve (12) month period, the leave will be subtracted from the twelve (12) workweeks of available leave. - 15.3 The Employer will continue the employee's existing employer-paid health insurance, life insurance and disability insurance benefits during the period of leave covered by family medical leave.
-The employee will be required to pay their share of health insurance, life insurance and disability insurance premiums. - 15.4 The Employer has the authority to designate absences that meet the criteria of the family medical leave.
-The use of any paid or unpaid leave (excluding leave for a work-related illness or injury covered by workers' compensation or assault benefits and compensatory time) for a family medical leave qualifying event will run concurrently with, not in addition to, the use of the family medical leave for that event.
-An employee, who meets the eligibility requirements listed in Section 15.1, may request family medical leave run concurrently with absences due to work-related illness or injury covered by workers' compensation, at any time during the absence.
-Any employee using paid leave for a family medical leave qualifying event must follow the notice and certification requirements relating to family medical leave usage in addition to any notice and certification requirements relating to paid leave. - 15.5 The Employer may require certification from the employee's, family members, or the covered service member's health care provider for the purpose of qualifying for family medical leave. - 15.6 The Employer will use forms designated by the United States Department of Labor in the administration of FMLA. - 15.7 Personal medical leave or serious health condition leave or serious injury or illness leave covered by family medical leave may be taken intermittently when certified as medically necessary.
+- B. Entitlement to FML for the care of a newborn child or newly adopted or foster child ends twelve (12) months from the date of birth or the placement of the foster or adopted child. - C. The one thousand two hundred fifty (1,250) hour eligibility requirement noted above does not count paid time off such as time used as vacation leave, sick leave, exchange time, personal holidays, compensatory time off or shared leave. - D. The FML entitlement period will be a rolling twelve (12) month period measured forward from the date an employee begins FML.
+Each time an employee takes FML during the twelve (12) month period, the leave will be subtracted from the twelve (12) workweeks of available leave. - E. The Employer will continue the employee's existing Employer-paid health insurance, life insurance and disability insurance benefits during the period of leave covered by FML.
+The employee will be required to pay their share of health insurance, life insurance and disability insurance premiums. - F. The Employer has the authority to designate absences that meet the criteria of the FML.
+The use of any paid or unpaid leave (excluding leave for a work-related illness or injury covered by workers' compensation or assault benefits and compensatory time) for a FML qualifying event will run concurrently with, not in addition to, the use of the FML for that event.
+An employee, who meets the eligibility requirements listed in Section 15.1, may request FML run concurrently with absences due to work-related illness or injury covered by workers' compensation, at any time during the absence.
+Any employee using paid leave for a FML qualifying event must follow the notice and certification requirements relating to FML usage in addition to any notice and certification requirements relating to paid leave. - G. The Employer may require certification from the employee's, family members, or the covered service member's health care provider for the purpose of qualifying for FML. - H. The Employer will use forms designated by the United States Department of Labor in the administration of the FMLA. - I. Personal medical leave or serious health condition leave or serious injury or illness leave covered by FML may be taken intermittently when certified as medically necessary.
 Employees must make reasonable efforts to schedule leave for planned medical treatment so as not to unduly disrupt the Employer's operations.
-Leave due to qualifying exigencies may also be taken on an intermittent basis. - 15.8 Upon returning to work after the employee's own family medical leave qualifying illness, the employee will be required to provide a fitness for duty certificate from a health care provider. - 15.9 The employee will provide the Employer with not less than thirty (30) days' notice before family medical leave is to begin.
+Leave due to qualifying exigencies may also be taken on an intermittent basis. - J. Upon returning to work after the employee's own FML qualifying illness, the employee will be required to provide a fitness for duty certificate from a health care provider.

+K. The employee will provide the Employer with not less than thirty (30) days' notice before FML is to begin.
 If the need for the leave is unforeseeable thirty (30) days in advance, then the employee will provide such notice as is reasonable and practicable.

-15.10 Parental Leave
+15.2 Parental Leave